mfkiwl/rk-open-docs/SPI/Rockchip_Developer_Guide_Linux_SPI_EN.md

 };
 ```

+Note:

-Note: max-freq must be more than 6 times larger than master clk, such as max-freq = <48000000>; the clock given by master must be less than 8M.
+1. The working clock must be more than 6 times of the IO clock sent by the master.
+For example, if the assigned-clock-rates are < 48000000 >, then the clock sent by the master must be less than 8MHz
+2. In the actual use scenario, we can consider adding a GPIO between the master and the slave, and the master device outputs to notify the slave device to transfer ready to reduce the CPU busy waiting time

 #### Tips for SPI slave test